mrvivekkumar7171/Agentic_AI_with_LangGraph/README.md

 4. Better UX for long output such as code
 5. You can cancel midway saving tokens
 6. You can interleave UI updates, e.g., show "thinking...", show tool results

+# LangSmith

+### Observability :
+ Observability is the ability to understand a system's internal state by examining its external outputs, like logs, metrics, and traces.
+It allows you to diagnose issues, understand performance, and improve reliability by analyzing data generated by the system.
+Essentially, it's about being able to answer "why" something is happening within a system, even if you didn't anticipate the problem.
+It helps mitigate hallucination in RAG, debugging in Agents, and latency in LLMs.

+### Two big problems in LLMs/Agents/Chatbots:
+1. Retriever errors → wrong / irrelevant documents retrieved.
+2. Generator errors → LLM hallucinates or misuses context.

+In production, it's often unclear if the retriever or LLM caused failure.
+This is why observability is critical.

+### LangSmith Overview :

+LangSmith is a unified observability & evaluation platform where teams can debug, test, and monitor AI app performance.
+It tracks execution of application components step by step, capturing at a granular level:
+- what input and output each component receives and produces,
+- and the time taken.
+In LangSmith, an app is called a **project**, each execution is a **trace**, and each component’s execution is called a **run**.

+### What does LangSmith Trace?
+1. Input and Output (User query, LLM prompt (with inserted docs), Retrieved documents and LLM response)
+2. All the intermediate steps
+3. Latency
+4. Token usage
+5. Cost
+6. Error
+7. Tags
+8. Metadata (helps in search and debugging)
+9. Feedback

+### LLM Workflows as Graphs

+LangSmith treats an LLM application as a workflow, which can be represented as a graph where each node represents a task.
+When graphs become complex, debugging and managing them is difficult — LangSmith solves this.
+Every graph execution is logged in LangSmith as a trace.
+Each node (retriever, LLM, tool call, subgraph, etc.) becomes a run inside the trace.
+You can visualize the path: START → Retriever → Reranker → LLM Answer → END.
+If a workflow branches (conditional / parallel / subgraph), LangSmith records which path was executed.
+By default, LangSmith only tracks the LLM or chain invocation, not PDF loading, chunking, or embedding functions, this can be resolved using @traceable decorator.

+## Monitoring and Alerting

+### What it does:
+Monitoring in LangSmith looks across many traces at once to track the overall health of your LLM system.
+It aggregates metrics like latency (P50, P95, P99), token usage, cost, error rates, and success rates.
+Alerts can be configured to notify you when metrics drift outside acceptable ranges (e.g., latency spikes, higher error rates, or unexpected cost increases).

+### Why it matters:
+In production, issues often appear as patterns across multiple runs rather than in a single trace.
+Monitoring catches these early before they impact users.
+Instead of waiting for customer complaints, LangSmith proactively alerts you when performance degrades or costs spike, enabling faster responses and more reliable applications.

+## Evaluation

+### What it does:
+Evaluation in LangSmith measures the quality of LLM outputs.
+You can run tests against gold-standard datasets or apply evaluation metrics like faithfulness, relevance, or completeness.
+Supported methods include:
+- Automated scoring (LLM-as-a-judge),
+- Semantic similarity checks,
+- Custom Python evaluators.
+Evaluations can run offline (batch, pre-deployment) or online (continuous on live traffic).

+### Why it matters:
+LLM behavior is unpredictable — small changes in prompts, models, or retrieval may improve some cases but break others.
+Evaluation ensures objective, repeatable performance tracking, preventing regressions and validating improvements.

+### Example: For a RAG chatbot, you might evaluate:
+- Faithfulness → Are answers grounded in retrieved documents?
+- Relevance → Did the response address the user’s question?
+By running the same dataset across GPT-4, Claude, and LLaMA, you can compare models or pipeline setups.

+## Prompt Experimentation

+### What it does:
+LangSmith allows A/B testing of different prompt versions.
+Prompts are tested on the same dataset, evaluated against metrics, and results are logged over time.
+This builds a history of which prompts perform best under what conditions.

+## Dataset Creation & Annotation

+### What it does:
+- Tools to build datasets for evaluation and fine-tuning.
+- Supports manual annotation (e.g., labeling correctness).
+- Stores versioned datasets for reuse across projects.

+### Why it matters:
+High-quality datasets are essential for evaluation and feedback loops.
+Example:
+- Customer support → dataset of common Q&A for benchmarking RAG agent updates.

+## User Feedback Integration

+### What it does:
+- Capture thumbs up/down, ratings, or structured feedback from production users.
+- Feedback is logged alongside traces, tied to prompts, models, and states.
+- Enables bulk analysis of user preferences.

+## Collaboration

+### What it does:
+- Team members can view, share, and comment on traces, datasets, and evaluations.
+- Web UI enables non-engineers (PMs, QA, annotators) to inspect and annotate runs.
+- Supports shared dashboards for experiments.